-Nothing would be more frustrating than putting all the time and effort into putting together a long webinar without any good converting results.
+Nothing would be more frustrating than putting all the time and effort into putting together a long webinar without any solid conversion results.
 The truth is that not all your attendees will convert and turn into a paying user.
 But there are a lot of things you can do to maximize the results.

 The first thing you should always do is start by following up with your attendee and if they aren’t converting, you have to figure out why they’re not converting.
 That way you can improve your funnel and future webinar sessions.
 Let’s talk about the best practices and how you can do this.